 Well, it was a challenge, and I wanted to see if I could do it.
 To be specific, making Chocolate Cake Pops was the February Baking Challenge from Sally’s Baking Addiction…Sally made the whole process less daunting, more doable.
 Coincidentally, I had an occasion for which I wanted to bring a treat, and homemade cake pops seemed a tasty and impressive way to have chocolaty goodness.
 Actually, the most important reason is that my younger daughter’s birthday is Sunday (as of this posting date) and my older daughter was going down to visit her this weekend, so I decided to surprise them with a treat to share.
 Food is love, after all.

 The directions and tips below are all taken directly from Sally’s website.
 However, I myself didn’t make Chocolate Cake Pops (wait, what?!?)…I made Chocolate Cake Balls instead (…oh…).
 I didn’t have any popsicle sticks when I set out to make them, and besides, they were more portable (and suitcase-friendly) when the sticks were ditched.
 I also used pure tempered chocolate (not candy melts, which taste artificial to me).
 All the pictures here show my version, but you can head to the website to see how Sally herself makes cake pops.
-The same general process applies in any case:

 - Make single layer chocolate cake